-If you're using PowerPoint 2013 or PowerPoint 2016, just connect the monitors and PowerPoint automatically sets up Presenter View for you.
+If you're using PowerPoint 2013 or a newer version, just connect the monitors and PowerPoint automatically sets up Presenter View for you.
 In Presenter view, you can see your notes as you present, while the audience sees only your slides.
 (For you, the notes appear on the right side of the window, below the thumbnail image of the Next Slide.)

 Now, if you are working with PowerPoint on a single monitor and you want to display Presenter view, in Slide Show view, on the control bar at the bottom left, select , and then Show Presenter View.